Critic-Free Deep Reinforcement Learning for Maritime Coverage Path Planning on Irregular Hexagonal Grids: Experimental Setup

 A total of 10{,}000 instances are generated and partitioned into 8{,}000 training, 1{,}000 validation, and 1{,}000 test instances.
 Polygon vertices, cell removal patterns, and base-node locations are sampled randomly subject to connectivity constraints ensuring that the resulting graph remains connected.

 \paragraph{Hamiltonian-path feasibility audit.} Since our formulation requires visiting every cell exactly once (Section~\ref{subsec:tsp_relation}), it is essential that every instance in the dataset admits at least one feasible Hamiltonian path.
 We verify this exhaustively using a depth-first search with strict backtracking over the full graph.
 All 10{,}000 instances pass this audit.
-Consequently, the exhaustive DFS serves as a \emph{feasibility oracle} confirming a 100\% theoretical solve rate.
+Consequently, the exhaustive DFS serves as a \emph{feasibility reference} confirming a 100\% theoretical solve rate.
 However, because DFS merely finds the first valid topological sequence without optimizing kinematic costs or distance, its path quality is generally poor.
 Therefore, it is utilized strictly as a ground-truth upper bound for feasibility, not as a target benchmark for path optimization.
+Because this reference only certifies feasibility and does not optimize distance or turns, its path-quality metrics are expected to exceed those of the distance-optimizing MILP and of the learned policy; they are reported for completeness only.

 In the experiments reported here, all instances use uniform coverage priority ($w_i=0$ for all $i\in\mathcal{V}$), reducing the objective to minimum-cost complete coverage.
 The architecture natively supports non-uniform priorities via the hexscore input channel; experiments with heterogeneous priority fields are deferred to future work (Section~\ref{sec:conclusion}).